andreschaffer/slis-slos-examples/README.md

 # SLIs and SLOs examples

 # Motivation
 How reliable is the service you provide to your customers?
-And what would be a _good enough_ reliability level for your service?
+What would be a _good enough_ reliability level for your service?
+And what would change in how you work with software development if reliability was a feature?

 # Definition